-If one team never breaks any border of the Starting Box, including the 12" ceiling, then they lose the round.
+If one team never breaks any border of the Starting Box, including the 14" ceiling, then they lose the round.
 If both teams break the boundary of their Starting Box and one team's robot does not shut down their motors or does not stop commanding their servos to move at the end, then they lose the round.
 In the case of a tie score, a team wins if none of the above conditions apply and they are the:

-- 1. If the tie score is 200 or greater the round will be rerun with a max of 2 reruns at the Head Judge's discretion. - 2.
-Team with Botguy touching any surface on their side of the table. - 3.
-Team with the Communication Satellite on the Mountain Top - 4.
-Team with the most Astronauts in Space Suits - 5.
-Team with the most Mine Carts - 6.
-Team with the most Metals in Material Transport - 7.
-Team with the most Astronauts in Mineral Lab - 8.
-Team with the Mining Ramp down - 9.
-Team with the most points scored on Mineral Lab - 10.
-Team with the most points on Side - 11.
-Team with the robot (defined by the KIPR Robot Controller power switch) closest to
+- 1. Team with the most points on the red side of the Air Lock - 2.
+Team with the most points on the Horizontal Electrophoresis - 3.
+Team with the most points on the Vertical Electrophoresis - 4.
+Team with the most points in the Sample Isolation areas - 5.
+Team with the most points in Robot Staging - 6.
+Team with the most points on the Production Staging line - 7.
+Team with BRP anywhere on their side - 8.
+Team with Botguy anywhere on their side - 9.
+Team with the most points on Side - 10.
+Team with the robot (defined by the KIPR Robot Controller power switch) closest to Botguy